-Claim: A cook attempted to poison George Washington with tomatoes.
+A cook attempted to poison George Washington by feeding him tomatoes.
+See Example(s)

 [Collected via e-mail, July 2006]